sal55/langs/oldmdocs.md

 This is a special name, and the compiler will add a call to an initialisation routine just inside start(), which accesses the command line parameters and sets up globals nsysparams and sysparams\[\].

-(Global function names 'main' and 'WinMain' are also accepted by M's linker, but these will not have the expected parameters.
-Only the equivalent of C's main(void) can be used, but this will not perform the special initialisation that is added to start().)
+(The function name 'main', always global, is also accepted by M's linker, but this do the expected setup.
+This is useful for minimal programs that don't include M's runtime modules, when using the -nosys option.)

-### Include and Strinclude
+### Include, Strinclude and Bininclude

 The **include** directive is nothing to do with modules or headers, but is sometimes used to incorporate source code from another file.
 (When that code has been generated by a program for example.)